The Longest Yard (2005 film): Plot

 On game day, the inmates are revitalized in the wake of Caretaker's murder when they find he used his connections to his cousin at Reebok to supply the inmates with quality uniforms and gear with the team name "Mean Machine".
 Crewe deals with some difficulty getting the inmates to focus on winning the game rather than assaulting the guards during opening play, stating that a loss to them would be a far bigger mark of shame to the guards than any physical brutality they could inflict.
-Though the guards take an early lead, even having the referees call bogus penalties on them (which Crewe resolves by throwing the ball twice into the referees' genitals to send them a message to rule fairly), by the end of the first half, the Mean Machines tie the game.
+Though the guards take an early lead, even having the referee call bogus penalties (which Crewe resolves by throwing the ball twice into the referees' genitals), by the end of the first half, the Mean Machines tie the game.

-During halftime, Hazen threatens to implicate Crewe in Caretaker's murder and increase his prison sentence to 25 years unless Crewe purposely throws the game.
+During halftime, Hazen threatens to implicate Crewe in Caretaker's murder and extend his prison sentence to 25 to life unless Crewe purposely throws the game.
 During the opening of the second half, Crewe deliberately throws the game and abandons his teammates despite their efforts to catch up in scoring.
 After earning a three-touchdown lead on the Mean Machines, the Guards brutally injure the inmates, spurring Crewe to re-enter the field.
 The inmates initially refuse to help him, allowing him to be sacked twice, but on fourth and long, Crewe completes a first down on his own.
-Crewe confesses that he threw the game that got him cut from the NFL to cover debts he owed to "worse people".
-Informing the team of Hazen's threats, he declares that he would stay with the inmates rather than betray Caretaker's memory.
+During the time out Crewe confesses to the point shaving that got him cut from the NFL, explaining he owed bad debts to "worse people".
+Informing the team of Hazen's threats, he declares that he would stay with the inmates rather than make the same mistake twice in one life and betray Caretaker's memory.
 The Mean Machines rally behind Crewe and with a decisive two-point conversion, they win the game by a one-point margin.

-Knauer congratulates Crewe for his victory and promises that he'll vouch for him against any implication for Caretaker's murder.
+Knauer congratulates Crewe for his victory and promises he'll ensure Crewe isn't charged for Caretaker's murder.
 He's subsequently admonished by Hazen for losing a fixed game and notices that Crewe is heading towards the exit.
 Eagerly implying Crewe is trying to escape, Hazen orders that Crewe be shot.
-Knauer hesitates and at the last moment realizes that Crewe is only picking up the game football.
+Knauer hesitates and at the last moment realizes that Crewe is only collecting the game football.
 Crewe returns it to Hazen, telling him to "stick it in [his] trophy case".
-Deacon and Battle then dump Gatorade on Hazen, while Crewe and Scarbrough go to get information on where Unger is so that psychotic inmate Switowski can deal with him.
+Deacon and Battle then dump Gatorade on Hazen, while Crewe and Scarbrough go to get information on where Unger is so that inmate Switowski can deal with him.